RakhithJK/dbeaver-dbeaver-wiki/Managing-Data-Formats.md

-The DBeaver formatting functions allow you to set up database locale and change datasource format settings to your preferred ones.
+The DBeaver formatting functions allow you to set up database locale and change datasource format settings to your preferrences.

 To change data format setting use option Window -> Preferences in main menu.